tru0067/GTFO-VanillaReloaded/README.md

 ### Pistol

 *The Pistol is already a well-rounded weapon with a solid identity.
-Previously, the major drawback of this weapon was the inconsistency of its 3-shot kill on Strikers, but the recent patches have already addressed this.*
+Previously, the major drawback of this weapon was the inconsistency of its 3-shot kill on Strikers, but the recent patches have already addressed this.
+However, its power level is just slightly low for our intended balance-point, so we've increased its damage to slightly improve its breakpoints across the board.*

+-   Damage: 4.64 -> 5.01
+-   Stagger multiplier: 1.5 -> 1.4

 ### Burst Pistol